facebookresearch/maskrcnn-benchmark/README.md

 pretrained_dict = {k: v for k, v in pretrained_model.items() if k in model_dict and "roi_heads" not in k}
 model_dict.update(pretrained_dict)

+**Note**: when encoding the labels of your dataset, the label should be indexed starting from zero.
+Otherwise when computing the cros entropy loss on a cpu, pytorch complains saying "Assertion `cur_target >= 0 && cur_target < n_classes".
+When computing on a gpu, the error message is not informative.
 ## Troubleshooting
 If you have issues running or compiling this code, we have compiled a list of common issues in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).
 If your issue is not present there, please feel